w3c/webextensions/proposals/proposal_process.md

-Historically, different browsers had (very) different forms of "web extension" (also known as "browser extension") platforms, including Chrome Extensions and Firefox Add-Ons.
+Historically, different browsers had (very) different forms of "web extension" (also known as "browser extension") platforms, including Chrome Extensions and Firefox Add-ons.
 Over the past several years, browser vendors have aligned on a common set of WebExtension APIs and all major browser vendors (including Google Chrome, Mozilla Firefox, and Apple Safari, along with the majority of other Chromium-based browsers such as Microsoft Edge, Opera, Brave, and more)